tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="1.3"}}

-First we're importing the dependency we needed from `@angular/core`.
+First we import the dependency we need from `@angular/core`.

-Notice, the Component's selector matches the `<app>` tag we will provide in `index.html` below, and the View template creates the view.
+Notice that the Component's selector matches the `<app>` tag we will provide in `index.html` below, and the View template creates the view.

-The class, AppComponent, inherits from `@Component` which is part of Angular 2.
+The class, AppComponent, inherits from `@Component`, which is part of Angular 2.

-We have defined the component, let's create the template:
+Now that we have defined the component, let's create the template:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="1.4"}}